Study of a Compact Device for Water Attenuation Length Measurements

 The black HDPE was installed on the inner walls to minimize reflectivity and reduce stray light interference.
 However, during the WAL study, we observed that the smooth surface of the black HDPE could still induce mirror-like reflections at large incident angles, contributing to stray light.
 Consequently, the HDPE surface was roughened with low-grit sandpaper to mitigate specular reflection.
 Furthermore, HDPE effectively prevents water leakage and ensures stable water quality inside the tank~\cite{HDPE}.
 For the Tyvek configuration, the inner wall was lined with a white ultra-fine high-density polyethylene fiber material~\cite{Tyvek}, which is highly reflective.
 Large-scale neutrino experiments, such as JUNO and Super-K, often employ Tyvek film on their detector walls to enhance Cherenkov light collection.

-The measurement device integrated into the water tank consists of LEDs, diffuse balls, optical fibers, and PMTs produced by HZC~\cite{HNZC-3-inch-PMT,PMTs-perform-optimally}.
-Eight PMTs were symmetrically placed around the LED light source, each positioned at a different distance and numbered sequentially from the closest to the farthest, with an interval of approximately 1~m (Fig.~\ref{fig:Axial_lateral}).
-One LED was inserted into a Nylon ball with diameter 8~cm as a diffuser.
-The diffuser was covered by black Acrylonitrile Butadiene Styrene (ABS) shell and just left a small whole with diameter 1~cm as a point-like light source.
+The measurement device integrated into the water tank consists of LEDs with wavelength 400~nm~\cite{ledshop}, diffuser balls, optical quartz fibers~\cite{fiber-ref}, and 3-inch dynode PMTs produced by HZC~\cite{HNZC-3-inch-PMT,PMTs-perform-optimally}.
+Eight PMTs were symmetrically placed around the LED light source, each positioned at a different distance and numbered sequentially from the closest to the farthest, with an interval of approximately 1~m, as shown in Fig.~\ref{fig:Axial_lateral}.
+One LED was inserted into a nylon ball (model 66, 8 cm in diameter) serving as a diffuser, as illustrated in Fig.~\ref{fig:Diffuse_ball}.
+The diffuser was encased in a black Acrylonitrile Butadiene Styrene (ABS) shell, with only a small 1 cm diameter aperture left to function as a point-like light source.
 The non-uniformity of the diffuser has been studied in \cite{design-proposal}.